Szadzik/Szadzik-Bachelorarbeit_Treewidth_Visualization/README.md

 This repository was made for the Bachleor´s thesis "Treewidth Visualization", 06.05.2021.
 Faculty 3 - Mathematics and Computer Science : University of Bremen

+Please mention my name on use: Jeanette-Francine Szadzik